gjoncas/Artsy-Diagrams/README.md

 The diagrams here come from various sources, such as engineering or poetry.
 Often, they involve computational features (such as loops or randomness) that make them interesting from a draftsman’s point of view.

-The diagrams here are evocative less for their original meaning, and more for new possibilities of interpretation.
+The diagrams here are evocative just as much for their original meaning, as for new possibilities of interpretation.

 ## Updates